Ashersam/Test-Autographa/Autographa_refactorplans.md

 ## Phase 3
 * [ ] Create Footer Component with layout functionality and font slider and save translation function
 > file: Footer.js
+* [ ] Connect the componets with corresponding icons and call accordingly each componets in navbar
+* [ ] Add component booknameEditor, BookChapterNavigator with all corresponding functionality and also diff checker component
+> file: BookChapterNavigator.js, DiffChecker, BookNameEditor
+* [ ] Create Download Component with all supp component(usfm export, 1col html, 2colhtml) and its supporting core files like Json to html and its design
+> USFM, 1-HTML, 2-HTML, Export Html, Export CSS etc
+* [ ] Create and add translation Help component with language selector
+* [ ] Adding sync feature with corresponding helper files and UI
+    * [ ] Paratext sync
+    * [ ] Gitea component
+* [ ] Making app language Component and pass id and proprs for all the translations and update parent app.js file accordingly